undur/wonder-slim/README.md

 To keep the build simple, Slim is only built using maven.

-### Run on (relatively) modern java
+### Run on modern java

-Slim targets Java 17 and does not support older JDKs.
+Slim targets Java 21 and does not support older JDKs.
 This is a part of the simplification of the development and environment through standardization.

 ## FAQ